 M3: M-2 plus large time deposits and term repos.

 Monitor: To seek information about an agent's behavior; a device that provides such information.

 Monoline: A financial company that specializes in a single line of products, such as credit cards, mortgages or home equity loans, and that may use direct marketing practices and statistical models to target specific customers.
 In many cases, monolines have no expensive overheads from large branch networks and have low-cost financing open to them by securitizing their loans on the capital markets.
 These features make such companies highly competitive.

 Moral suasion: A type of approach used by an authority to get members to adhere to a policy, goal or initiative.
-It involves applying pressure on members, rather than using legislation or force, to achieve a desired result.
+It involves applying pressure on members, rather than using legislation or force, to achieve the desired result.

 Mortality tables: Tables of probability that individuals of various ages will die within one year.

 Mortgage: A loan secured by the collateral of some specified real estate property which obliges the borrower to make a predetermined series of payments.

 Mortgage Backed Securities (MBS): Similar to bonds, these securities are backed by a share in a pool of home mortgages insured under the National Housing Act.
 The securities pay interest and a part of the principal each month and, if home owners prepay their mortgages, may pay out additional amounts of the principal before normal maturity.
 They trade in the bond market at prices reflecting current interest rates.

 Mortgage bond: A bond in which the issuer has granted the bondholders a lien against the pledged assets.
 Collateral trust bonds.